See previous – Mistake #7: Texts, Typos, and Timezones

-I have been following top-law-schools since it was launched.
-Much has changed over the years but there the next three mistakes have stayed pretty much constant.
-For #6, we will focus on undergraduate grade point average (uGPA ).
-Invariably, at some point in the admissions cycle, a phenomenon along the lines of the following happens in numerous panicky threads on TLS (and increasingly in my inbox)
+I have been following law school discussion forums for a long time.
+Much has changed over the years, but the next three mistakes have stayed pretty much constant.
+For #6, we will focus on undergraduate grade point average (uGPA).
+Invariably, at some point in the admissions cycle, a phenomenon along the lines of the following happens in numerous panicky threads online (and increasingly in my inbox):

 Applicant is diligently looking at the median undergraduate GPAs of the law schools s/he is applying to.
 Things look about right to the happy applicant who, at Prestigious Non-directional University has a 3.75 cumulative GPA.
 The medians for the 11 schools that make the final application cut range from a 3.6 to a 3.8 — all within target range.
 Transcripts go to LSAC, LSAT is taken, things are running smoothly and then — as if by nefarious intervention — the 3.75 magically turns into a 3.55.
 All of a sudden not a single school that our formerly happy applicant has applied to has a median GPA at our below applicant’s.
 “What in the name of the President of Law School has happened?” the exasperated applicant asks.
 In painful detail, replete with links so I cannot be misquoted or misrepresentative, here is what happened…